CS2103AUG2016-W14-C1/addressbook-level4/docs/DeveloperGuide.md

 <img src="images/SDforDeleteActivity.png" width="800">

-Figure 2: Sequence diagram of component interactions for command `delete 1`
+Figure 2: Sequence diagram of component interactions for command `delete 1` <br>

 In figure 2, Model simply raises an ActivityManagerChangedEvent when data in ActivityManager is changed.
 It does not ask Storage to save any updates to the hard disk.

 <img src="images/SDforDeleteActivityEventHandling.png" width="800">

-Figure 3: Sequence diagram of handling `ActivityManagerChangedEvent`
+Figure 3: Sequence diagram of handling `ActivityManagerChangedEvent` <br>

 In Figure 3, the event is propagated through the EventsCenter to the Storage.
 Figures 2 and 3 exemplifies how an event-driven approach reduces direct coupling between Model and Storage components.